Stu Bickel: Coaching career

 Having ended his professional career, for the 2018–19 season, Bickel accepted an assistant coaching role for the University of Minnesota hockey team.
 In 2020, Bickel left the U of M and became the head coach of the North American Hockey League's Minnesota Magicians, based out of Richfield, Minnesota, for the 2020–21 season.
 After one season with the Magicians, he initially joined the St. Thomas (Minnesota) Tommies men's ice hockey team as an assistant coach before joining the 2021–22 staff of the American Hockey League's Springfield Thunderbirds as an assistant coach.
+Bickel helped the Thunderbirds reach the Calder Cup Finals in his only season with the team.

+Bickel was hired by the Seattle Kraken as an assistant coach with their new AHL affiliate, the expansion Coachella Valley Firebirds in 2022.
+With Bickel working alongside fellow assistant coach Jessica Campbell on head coach Dan Bylsma’s staff, the Firebirds reached the Calder Cup Finals in 2023 and 2024.

+Following four seasons with Coachella Valley, Bickel was named head coach of the Iowa Wild on June 29, 2026.